Jail-V: Jailhouse on RISC-V

 Static Hardware Partitioning on RISC-V - Shortcomings, Limitations, and Prospects

-Ralf Ramsauer, Stefan Huber, Konrad Schwarz, Jan Kiszka, Wolfgang Mauerer2022.
+Ralf Ramsauer, Stefan Huber, Konrad Schwarz, Jan Kiszka, Wolfgang Mauerer8th IEEE World Forum on Internet of Things (IEEE WFIoT2022)2022.